gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

     * BoW only concerns whether known words occur in the document or not
     * each unique word in the entire dataset becomes a feature in the model
     * for each document, the values in its feature vector correspond to the frequencies of each word in the document
+  * Pros:
+    * Simplicity and Efficiency: BoW is straightforward to implement and understand
+    * Scalability: efficient implementations exist that can handle large vocabularies and documents
+  * Cons:
+    * Loss of Context: BoW does not capture the order of words, meaning that can lose the context and meaning of words in sentences
+    * Sparsity: the resulting feature vectors are often sparse (many zeros), which can be inefficient for some ML algorithms
+    * High Dimensionality: with a large vocabulary, the feature space can become very large, leading to high memory and computational costs

 <details>
 <summary><b>Example</b></summary>